USMLE Step 1 and 2 CK: 9 Important Points for the Pathology Residency Applicant

 8. Some programs want to see Step 2 scores before rank-order lists are due for submission in February.
 Review of program websites will allow for proper planning.

 9. When pathology residency program directors were asked, “Would your program consider applicants who fail their [Step 1] exam on the 1st attempt,” 28% of programs indicated that they never do and 68% reported that they seldom do.
 At MD2B and The Successful Match, we have helped applicants overcome such obstacles, and you are welcome to contact us for more information.

 Some applicants are concerned about their chances of matching in the specialty or securing a position in highly competitive residency programs.

 If you have such concerns, consider our Strategy for Success Session with Dr. Samir Desai.

 Dr. Desai will perform a comprehensive review of your credentials, assess your strengths and weaknesses, and provide you with a specific plan to implement tailored to your unique situation and school.

-This plan will significantly increase your chances of a successful match outcome.
+This plan will significantly improve your chances of a successful outcome.